tcode2k16/blog/content/posts/2019-01-27-codegate-qualifier-writeup.md

 r.interactive()
 ```

-After completing all 100 stages, you are told that the answers for all 100 matrixes forms the flag.
-It turns out to be a simple base64 encoded string and here is a python snippet to decode it:
+After completing all 100 stages, you are told that the answers for all 100 matrixes form the flag.
+It turns out to be a simple base64 encoded string, and here is a python snippet to decode it:

 ```python
 code = [82, 107, 120, 66, 82, 121, 65, 54, 73, 71, 99, 119, 77, 71, 57, 118, 84, 48, 57, 107, 88, 50, 111, 119, 81, 105, 69, 104, 73, 86, 57, 102, 88, 51, 86, 117, 89, 50, 57, 116, 90, 109, 57, 121, 100, 68, 82, 105, 98, 71, 86, 102, 88, 51, 77, 122, 89, 51, 86, 121, 97, 88, 82, 53, 88, 49, 57, 112, 99, 49, 57, 102, 98, 106, 66, 48, 88, 49, 56, 48, 88, 49, 57, 122, 90, 87, 78, 49, 99, 109, 108, 48, 101, 83, 69, 104, 73, 83, 69, 104]